 Raccoon Eyes.
 Acute periorbital ecchymosis seen in this patient with a basilar skull fracture.
 These findings may also be caused by facial fractures.
 (Photo contributor: Shannon Koh, MD.)

 Early Raccoon Eyes.
-Subtle periorbital ecchymosis manifests ...
+Subtle periorbital ecchymosis manifests 1 hour after a blast injury. ...